 How Long Will It Take?

-About 10-15 minutes
+About 10 to 15 minutes

 Will It Hurt?

 Call Your Doctor

-In case of an emergency, call for medical help right away.
+If you think you have an emergency, call for medical help right away.

-The American Gastroenterological Association
+American Gastroenterological Association

 American Society for Gastrointestinal Endoscopy